Selected product image

 The architect behind this plan, Heinrich Himmler, aimed to improve the ‘racial quality’ in the new empire to be built on a National Socialist basis with these blue-eyed, blonde-haired, and light-skinned children.
 When it turned out the program wasn’t effective enough, thousands of children were kidnapped from Eastern Europe and taken to Germany to be ‘Germanised’.

 After the war, the children from these homes and families were often stigmatised and sometimes even mistreated or abused.
 Many grew up with secrets.
-Angeniet Berkers (NL) documented the stories of some of these children who are now in their 70s and 80s.
+Angeniet Berkers (NL) documented the stories of nine individuals who are now in their 70s and 80s.
 In her archive research, she found objects and many documents that show how nationalist ideas permeated the nurseries in an eerily organised way.
 Lebensborn tells the compelling story of this particular history, focusing on the major events, but especially on the personal consequences for those involved.

 With an essay by Dr Ingvill Constanze Ødegaard.